alfatarsos/cservers-eaglekey/README.md

 No. The platform is a drop-in replacement in the structure (crown) immediately outside the covered servers, which will continue to run as normal, and will allow a clean-slate approach (implementation from scratch) and an in-place conversion approach with merely 15 seconds of downtime.

-It uses QEMU/KVM, and the servers run on QEMU/KVM, which is open-source and usable by everyone; it utilizes networking technologies such as libvirt, MacVTap, which are open-source; it operates in the Linux user-space and kernel-space, which is open-source.
+It uses Cloud Hypervisor and QEMU/KVM, and the servers run on these, which are open-source and usable by everyone; it utilizes networking technologies such as libvirt, MacVTap, which are open-source; it operates in the Linux user-space and kernel-space, which is open-source.
 Nothing open-source used by commercial products is patentable, except for the (proprietary) recipe, graphics, and implementation method (the so-called IP).
 Neither of those are used here, as observable with the images.

 # Design Principles
 1. Simple — little ceremony, easy to reason and operate.